-The matter was quickly settled during Wednesday’s Uraad meeting: international first-year master’s students enrolling in one of the nine programmes included in the new Beethoven framework will be offered accommodation by the UT.
+The decision was made swiftly during last Wednesday’s University Council meeting: international first-year master’s students enrolling in one of the nine programmes covered by the new Beethoven framework will be offered accommodation by the University of Twente.
 However, they must accept the offer as it is — declining it means forfeiting the privilege.
-Additionally, the offer is only temporary: after one year, students must vacate the accommodation to make room for a new cohort.
-In this way, the UT hopes to make it more attractive for international students to come to Enschede for a chip-related degree.
+The arrangement also offers only temporary relief: after one year, students must vacate their housing to make room for the next cohort.
+In this way, UT aims to make Enschede a more attractive destination for international students pursuing a chip-related degree.
+This scheme is an expansion of the guaranteed housing offer already in place for visa-requiring (exchange) students.

 Housing will be allocated on a first come, first served basis.
 For now, the policy focuses on master’s students, but the UT intends to explore whether it should also be extended to bachelor’s programmes at a later stage.